akaul98/data-visualisationa-of-911-calls/README.md

 Conclusion: Different data Visualzation operations can be performed using the Matplotlib tool.
 Matplotlib is a visualization tool that offers different components called widgets that offer techniques like simple data visualization, subset selection and pre-processing.

+You can read my  blog https://adarshprojects.blogspot.com/2020/07/data-visualization-of-911-calls_27.html#more For futher details